Ikeiwa/Unity-Baked-Volumetrics/README.md

 # VRC Light Volumes
 I added a new version of the shader for [VRC Light Volumes](https://github.com/REDSIM/VRCLightVolumes/)
+Note: it get more expensive for each additive volume you have in your world, for now it's impossible to limit the fog to static volumes only.

 ## How to use in VRC:
 - Download this UnityPackage : [DOWNLOAD](https://github.com/Ikeiwa/Unity-Baked-Volumetrics/raw/refs/heads/main/GithubContent/VRC_Volumetric_Fog.unitypackage)